senpaiSubby/yotsugi/README.md

 ```sh
 > yarn install
 ```

 4. Setup Bot Token and Prefix

 > Navigate to /nezuko/data and rename `config.js.sample` to `config.js`.
 Open the file and edit as needed.

 5. Setup Command Configs

-> All commands and other settings are setup after the bot is added to your server and running `db get` which will list all the settings you can edit and how to edit them.
-Every is saved to the database at `/nezuko/data/db.sqlite`.
+> All commands and other settings are setup after the bot is added to your server.
+Either by running `db get` which will list all the settings you can edit and how to edit them or by navigating to `http://botIP:5700` and setting up your details there.
+Everything is saved to the database at `/nezuko/data/db.sqlite`.

 <h2 align="center"><b>Roadmap</b></h2>